belchushka/belchushka/README.md

 # Belchushka aka Evgeny Kun
 <img src="https://c.tenor.com/ODSOi541axsAAAAC/joseph-joseph-joestar.gif" alt="drawing" width="100%"/>

+- your next words are: "Can you please make a fullstack marketplace with 1C connection for 12$?"
+- my answer will be: "yes, it'll take me 2 days"

 ## Just chillin, drinking bear and watching jojo

 ### pts... a bit php, js, css developer